-Upon receipt of Committee comments. the Owner or Owner's Architect, may schedule a meeting with the Chairman of the Committee to review and explain comments in further detail.
+Upon receipt of the Committees comments.
+The Owner or Owner's architect, may schedule a meeting with the Chairman of the Committee to review and explain comments in further detail.

-3 DESIGN GUIDELINES .
+3. DESIGN GUIDELINES

-3.1 DEVELOPMENT ENVELOPE
+3.1.
+DEVELOPMENT ENVELOPE

-All lots in FireRock Ridge incorporate a "Development Envelope" that was prepared by G. William Larson Associates, Inc. The "Development Envelope" is established as a function of land slope, vegetation patterns, topographic and geologic formations. natural wash locations. and view corridors.
-The intent of the "Development Envelope" is to optimize the preservation of these natural features and to allow prospective lot purchasers to visualize view corridors that will remain after homes are built on adjacent properties.
+All lots in FireRock Ridge incorporate a "Development Envelope" that was prepared by G. William Larson Associates, Inc. The "Development Envelope" is established as a function of land slope, vegetation patterns, topographic and geologic formation, natural wash locations, and view corridors.
+The intent of the "Development Envelope" is to optimize the preservation of these natural features and to allow prospective low purchasers to visualize view corridors that will remain after homes are built on adjacent properties.

-Owners are strongly encouraged to keep all residential construction within the "Development Envelopment".
-No construction is allowed beyond this envelope without prior approval from the Committee.
+Owners are strongly encouraged to keep all residential construction within the "Development Envelope".
+No Construction is allowed beyond this envelope without prior approval from the committee.
 The Committee's goal is generally to enforce the "Development Envelope".

-The "Development Envelopment" is different than the "Disturbance Area" that is defined in the Town of Fountain Hills zoning ordinance and referenced in Section 2.4 of these Guidelines.
-As stated previously. the zoning ordinance requires the installation of a 6-foot high chain link fence along the "disturbance limit" line that is determined from the zoning ordinance criteria.
+The "Development Envelope" is different than the "Disturbance Area" that is defined in the Town of Fountain Hills zoning ordinance and referenced in Section 2.4 if these Guidelines.
+As stated previously, the zoning ordinance requires the installation of a 6-foot high chain link fence along the "disturbance limit" line that is determined from the zoning ordinance criteria.

-Depending upon site-specific circumstances, the "Disturbance Area" (defined by the zoning ordinance) may be more restrictive than the '-Development Envelope" defined by G. William Larson & Associates, Inc. Disturbance of the existing natural environment of a lot should be minimized, even within the disturbance or development envelope boundaries.
-Structures, walls, fences, patios, and pools will not be allowed outside of either of these boundaries without written approval from the Town and/or the Committee.
+Depending on site-specifications, the 'Disturbance Envelope (defined by the zoning ordinance) may be more restrictive than the "Development Envelope" defined by G. Larson & Associates, Inc. Disturbance of the existing natural environment of a lot should be minimized, even within the disturbance or development envelope boundaries.
+Structures, walls, fences, patios and pools will not be allowed outside of either of these boundaries without written approval from the Town and/or committee.

-3.2 GRADING
+3.2.
+GRADING

 All lots must have "site/grading/drainage" plan(s) approved by the Committee prior to start of any construction.
 The plan must show cross sections (see below) if the existing grade differential is four (4) feet or more across the proposed building pad(s).
-The plan must also show existing grades at one (1) or two (2) foot contour intervals. proposed finished pad elevation(s), retaining walls with top of wall elevations indicated, and all swales necessary for drainage.
+The plan must show existing grades at one (1) or two (2) foot contour intervals, proposed finished pad elevation(s), retaining walls with top of wall elevations indicated and all swales necessary for drainage.

-The Committee also requires a revegetation plan for all disturbed areas that abut natural desert vegetation.
+The committee also requires a revegetation plan for all disturbed areas that abut natural desert vegetation.
 The requirements for plant materials are outlined in the Appendix.

-3.3 LAND DISTURBANCE STANDARDS
+3.3.
+LAND DISTURBANCE STANDARDS

-All lots in FireRock Ridge must comply with the "Land Disturbance Standards" published in the Town of Fountain Hills Zoning Ordinance and in other adopted policies.
-Copies of the zoning ordinance may be obtained at Town Hall for a fee, or, downloaded from the Town of Fountain Hills website.
+All lots in the Firerock Ridge must comply with the "Land Disturbance Standards" published in the Town of Fountain Hills Zoning Ordinance and in other adopted policies.
+Copies of the zoning ordinance may be obtained at Town Hall for a fee or download from the Town of Fountain Hills website.

-3.4 ARCHITECTURAL DESIGN
+3.4.
+ARCHITECTURAL DESIGN

-The Committee strongly recommends the use of licensed architects for all residential design within FireRock Ridge (ref.
-Section 1.2 Pre-Design Conference.).
+The Committee strongly recommends use of licensed architects for all residential design within FireRock Ridge (ref.
+Section 1.2 Pre-Design Conferences)

-Homes are to be designed to be compatible with the southwestern Sonoran Desert environment and may take the form of contemporary southwest, traditional southwest, pueblo, territorial or ranch.
-Exterior materials of mortar-washed slump block, stone, stucco or adobe are encouraged, while large expanses of treated wood siding are discouraged as they will not weather well in the desert extremes.
+Homes are to be designed to be compatible with the southern southwestern Sonoran Desert environment and may take the form of contemporary southwest, traditional southwest, pueblo, territorial or ranch.
+Exterior materials of mortar-washed slump block, stone, stucco, or adobe are encouraged.
+While large expanses of treated wood are discouraged as they will not weather well in the desert extremes.

-3.4.1 TRADITIONAL SOUTHWEST
+3.4.1.
+TRADITIONAL SOUTHWEST

 A style generally derived from the climatic influences of the desert southwest.
-Deep roof overhangs, recessed windows. covered patios or porches, sun screens and trellises typify this orientation.
+Deep roof overhangs, recessed windows, covered patios or porches, sun screens and trellis typify this orientation.
 A limited number of exterior materials and muted colors with forms and massing that often reflect a more indigenous design approach to the desert environment are reflective of this style.

-3.4.2 CONTEMPORARY SOUTHWEST
+3.4.2.
+CONTEMPORY SOUTHWEST